 For more info checkout this post on choosing a method in the series by Mark Sisson as he breaks it down well in this article

-If you can’t make it through, try using some greens powders or tea with coconut oil added for a bit of a energy boost and appetite suppressant.
+If you can’t make it through, try using some greens powders or tea with maple syrup and coconut oil added for a bit of an energy boost and appetite suppressant.

 6. Spending Time with Loved Ones: This to me is the whole reason behind the holidays and though it may seem counter intuitive as a weight management strategy it can in fact have a strong effect on your emotions and thus your ability to make healthy, conscious choices.